10 Physical Therapy Blogs for a Mental Workout

 - In Touch Physical Therapy Blog.
 Harrison Vaughan, PT, DPT, OCS, Cert.
 SMT is a physical therapist who writes the blog for In Touch Therapy in South Hill, Virginia.
 His posts include full patient differentials and scholarly debate from the field and often come with engaging visuals like diagrams, charts, videos and illustrative pictures of treatments and issues alike.
 He tackles everything from golf swings to the very language used to communicate about PT.
 In short, this guy could be considered the House M.D. of PT.

-- Mission Hills Physical Therapy Blog.
-Straight from the heart of San Diego, Mission Hills Physical Therapy is a group of practitioners dedicated to helping clients through the latest in scientific and hands-on methods.
+- Ralph Havens Physical Therapy.
+Ralph Havens, (previously Mission Hills Physical Therapy) is a group of practitioners dedicated to helping clients through the latest in scientific and hands-on methods.
 The primary PT at Mission Hills is Ralph Havens, PT, OCS, IMT, C, in certified Matrix Energetics and Integrative Manual Therapy.
 On top of that Ralph is a marathon runner!
 In the blog, the Mission Hills staff covers everything from helpful running techniques to utilizing the power of the mind in healing.

 - My Physical Therapy Space.
 My Physical Therapy Space is the blog for Evidence In Motion (EIM), an educational institution offering online and hands-on courses in physical therapy as well as consulting services.
 Topics cover the full spectrum, from news to full and fairly academic responses to articles in contemporary PT.
 Contributors vary as much as post topics -- and are just as engaging and professional.